mdietrick16/fraud-detection-project/README.md

    - If you encounter any issues (e.g., file not uploading or prediction errors), check the Flask terminal output for error messages.

 4. **Flexibility**:
-   - This project uses both the GradiantBoostingClassifier in combination of K nearest neighbor, but you can modify the `training.py` file to experiment with other models.
+   - This project uses a stacking ensemble with GradientBoostingClassifier and K-Nearest Neighbor as the base models, and logistic regression as the meta-learner, but you can modify the `training.py` file to experiment with other models.

 ---

 ## Future Improvements

 - Add data visualization features.
-- Provide downloadable results for predictions.
 - Include model comparison for different algorithms.

 ---